E.B. (Chip) Chiles IV

 The Best Lawyers in America® recognizes Mr. Chiles in nine practice areas:

 Mass Tort Litigation / Class Actions – Defendants

 Product Liability Litigation – Defendants

-He was named the 2016 Little Rock Product Liability Litigation – Defendants Lawyer of the Year and the 2017 Little Rock Employee Benefits (ERISA) Law Lawyer of the Year, and 2020 Little Rock Appellate Practice Lawyer of the Year, and 2022 Little Rock Mass Tort Litigation/Class Actions – Defendants Lawyer of the Year by Best Lawyers®.
+He was named the 2016 Little Rock Product Liability Litigation – Defendants Lawyer of the Year, 2017 Little Rock Employee Benefits (ERISA) Law Lawyer of the Year, and 2020 Little Rock Appellate Practice Lawyer of the Year, and 2022 Little Rock Mass Tort Litigation/Class Actions – Defendants Lawyer of the Year by Best Lawyers®.